na-na-hi/renget/archive/hdg-nai-v3.md

 It is estimated to be sometime during Summer 2023.

 #### Is metadata embedded in NAI generated images?
 NovelAI embeds metadata in both a PNG text field, and the alpha channel.
 They also sign these images with [Ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519), a public-key cryptography algorithm, used to verify if images have been tampered with.
-This is done with a public key NAI provides, which signs the pixel data and embedded metadata of the image.
+This is done with NAI's private key, which signs the pixel data and embedded metadata of the image, and can be verified with their public key they provide.
 The alpha channel metadata implementation is directly based on the [stealth pnginfo extension](https://github.com/ashen-sensored/sd_webui_stealth_pnginfo).
 Their signature implementation is made publicly available to verify generated images. https://github.com/NovelAI/novelai-image-metadata